-- Check in at the Convention Masquerade Desk located on the second floor of the convention center near Cosplay Gatherings on Friday or Saturday to get your official ‘Backstage Pass’ and turn in your music that you have not already provided.
+- Check in at the Convention Masquerade Desk (location TBD) on Friday or Saturday to get your official “Backstage Pass” and turn in your music that you have not already provided.
 Otherwise, you will be dropped from the Masquerade.

 - MAXIMUM stage time:

 - Maximum performance entry time is 2 minutes 30 seconds.
 You must get permission from the Masquerade Director if you need to have more time.

 - Maximum display entry (walk-ons) time is 90 seconds.